OpsTalkJordan/vscode-spring-dev-container/README.md

 # vscode-spring-dev-container

-> This project is based on the Java 11 dev container from Microsoft.
+> This project adds the Spring toolchain to the base JDK11 container definition from Microsoft.
 It can easily be changed to a different JDK by changing the base image in the Dockerfile.

 A **development container** is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime stack and its prerequisites.
 The Remote - Containers extension in the [Remote Development](https://aka.ms/vscode-remote/download/extension) extension pack allows you to open any folder mounted into or inside a dev container and take advantage of VS Code's full development feature set.